 Why are some retirees fighting the switch to Medicare Advantage?

 The Adams administration has publicly tried to assuage some of those concerns.
-“This plan improves upon retirees’ current plans, including offering a lower deductible, a cap on out-of-pocket expenses, and new benefits, like transportation, fitness programs, and wellness incentives,” Adams said in a statement on March 30.
-“We also heard the concerns of retirees and worked to significantly limit the number of procedures subject to prior authorization under this plan.”
-But some retirees are not convinced, citing studies into denials of care under the plan.
+“We also heard the concerns of retirees and worked to significantly limit the number of procedures subject to prior authorization under this plan,” Adams said in a statement on March 30” But some retirees are not convinced, citing studies into denials of care under the plan.

 Are all city retirees going on Medicare Advantage?

 That answer depends on the outcome of the retirees’ current lawsuit – and any appeals.

 The city initially wanted to offer retirees a choice between going on Medicare Advantage or paying $191 per month to keep their old coverage.
 The Organization of Public Service Retirees sued before the switch was initially set to go into effect last January to stop the city from making retirees pay to keep their current coverage.
 In March 2022, a judge ruled in favor of retirees, citing a section of the city’s Administrative Code that requires the city to pay the entire cost of health insurance for employees, retirees and dependents.
 The ruling, which was upheld on appeal, said that the city could still proceed with the switch to Medicare Advantage but that it couldn’t force retirees to pay to maintain their current coverage if they wanted to opt out.
 Had they proceeded, it would leave the city and the Municipal Labor Committee in a bind to realize the promised health savings if they had to continue to cover premium costs for the large number of retirees who opt out.